tooveo/atom-javascript/README.md

 ## Changelog

 ### v1.5.0
-Note: this version if fully compatable with the old ones except for the "Request" function which shouldn't be used directly on any case.
+Note: this version if fully compatible with the old ones except for the "Request" function which shouldn't be used directly on any case.
 - Refactor Tracker
     - Adding exponential backoff mechanism